ellennickles/creative-coding-summer-21/homework-carrie.md

 #### Homework Assignment:
 * WATCH // Start watching [Coding Train Videos 6.1-7.3](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) about objects and arrays.
 It is due next week.
 There is a lot of content to take in, so start early!
 * Add one piece of art or design work that inspires you to [this page](https://github.com/ellennickles/creative-coding-summer-21/blob/main/resources.md)!
-Be prepared to share something about it in the next class.
+Be prepared to share something about it in class.

 ### // Class 02 // Functions
 [Slides]()